Jelly-RDF/pyjelly/docs/generic-sink.md

 {{ code_example('generic/07_parse_flat.py') }}

-We are also yielded a generator of stream events, which allows us to process the file triple-by-triple, however with no external libraries used.
+We are also yielded a generator of stream events, which allows us to process the file statement-by-statement, however with no external libraries used.

 ## Streaming data

-If you need to process a certain quantity of triples both efficiently and iteratively, you can provide a simple generator:
+If you need to process a certain quantity of statements both efficiently and iteratively, you can provide a simple generator:

 {{ code_example('generic/03_streaming.py') }}